ocsigen/macaque/README.md

 wich is a Sql.t value itself, one has to write code such as `Sql.get (Sql.get row#sub_row)#field`.

-To lighten the notation, a specific syntaxic sugar is integrated with the `pa_bananas` syntax extension : `a#!b` is equivalent to `Sql.get a#b`, and `a#?b` is equivalent to `Sql.getn a#b`.
+To lighten the notation, a specific syntactic sugar is integrated with the `pa_bananas` syntax extension : `a#!b` is equivalent to `Sql.get a#b`, and `a#?b` is equivalent to `Sql.getn a#b`.
 It is thus possible to write `row#!sub_row#!field` directly.